stefanlple/stefanlple/README.md

 ### Hello

 ⚡ Interests:
-Web development
+  -Web development
-3D Applications
+  -3D Applications
-VR/AR
+  -VR/AR
 <!--
 **stefanlple/stefanlple** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.